Articles

 • entertaining and educational videos (rising emotional appeal and often presenting the material for viral marketing).

 All the mentioned types can serve efficiently for marketing goals and increase brand awareness.
 A creative and catchy video is a good way of attracting customers’ attention and the proven method of informing them quickly and brightly.
 A video activates several channels of perception — audio, visual, sound — simultaneously and usually do it in a way of telling a story.
 People are daily overloaded with tons of information of all kinds, so most of them aren’t ready to devote much time to learning about products or services, especially the new ones.
-In these conditions, video can become the way of communication which is dynamic, informative, and attractive.
-However, the technical side should be double-checked so that the video was integrated correctly and didn’t overload the page.
+In these conditions, video can become a dynamic, informative, and attractive form of communication.
+However, the technical side should be double-checked so that the video is integrated correctly and doesn’t overload the page.

 10. Let the user contact the duty holders from any point of interaction

 The most popular placement for contact information is a footer, the bottom part of the page.
 However, if any kind of contact data is core for conversion, it’s logical to put in the pre-scroll area or even a header.
-For example, on an e-commerce website, presents the online shop, users may want to call more frequently and this ability will have a direct impact on conversion rate.
-Anyway, the contact data should be available at any point users may need it.
+For example, on an e-commerce website, presenting the online shop, users may want to call more frequently, and this ability will have a direct impact on conversion rate.
+Anyway, the contact data should be available whenever users need it.
 Among others, it is one of the factors influencing the level of trust to the website.

 Contacts can be presented in various formats.
 They can reveal the data such as a phone number and location, emails, links to messengers, contact forms and an instant chat window.
-Making the phone numbers clickable is supportive as many users now browse from their smartphones and may want to call right from there.
+Making phone numbers clickable is helpful, as many users now browse on their smartphones and may want to call right from there.
 The address can be also clickable opening the screenshot or map showing how to find the location.
 The solutions have to be based on thoughtful user research setting target audience’s expectations, level of tech literacy, and ways of contact which are the most convenient for them.
 For instance, if your target audience is teenagers, just giving the phone number may be not effective as they really stick to messengers and social networks.
-At the same time, if your users are elderly people, social networks may not work in comparison to a phone number.
+At the same time, if your users are elderly, social networks may not work as well as a phone number.

 11. Add gamification